Francisco Higuera: Club career

-Higueras was born in Escurial, Province of Cáceres.
-After playing in all the youth categories at RCD Mallorca he made his senior debut at only 17, in a 3–0 Segunda División home win against Deportivo de La Coruña on 10 October 1982, and finished his first season with 16 matches and two goals as the Balearic Islands club promoted to La Liga.
+Higuera was born in Escurial, Province of Cáceres.
+After playing youth football with RCD Mallorca he made his senior debut at only 17, in a 3–0 Segunda División home win against Deportivo de La Coruña on 10 October 1982, and finished his first season with 16 matches and two goals as the Balearic Islands club promoted to La Liga.
 His first appearance in the top flight occurred on 24 September 1983 in a 3–0 loss at Atlético Madrid, and he went on to experience two relegations from that tier with the team.

-In summer 1988, Higuera signed with Real Zaragoza, being an everpresent fixture with the Aragonese.
-In the 1993–94 campaign he scored a career-best 12 goals while also scoring the decisive penalty in the shootout victory over RC Celta de Vigo, in the Copa del Rey final, and being instrumental in their 1995 triumph in the UEFA Cup Winners' Cup, all this while often partnered offensively with Juan Esnáider, Miguel Pardeza and Gustavo Poyet (they recorded, in 1994–95, an impressive 5–4 away defeat of FC Barcelona in the Supercopa de España).
+In summer 1988, Higuera signed with Real Zaragoza, being ever-present for the Aragonese.
+In the 1993–94 campaign he scored a career-best 12 goals and converted the decisive penalty in the shootout victory over RC Celta de Vigo in the Copa del Rey final, later being instrumental in their 1995 conquest of the UEFA Cup Winners' Cup, often partnering Juan Esnáider, Miguel Pardeza and Gus Poyet in attack (they recorded, in 1994–95, an impressive 5–4 away defeat of FC Barcelona in the Supercopa de España).

 Higuera decided to have an abroad experience in 1997 at the age of 32, and joined Mexico's Puebla FC, being accompanied by Pardeza in the adventure.
-He returned home after one season, signing with lowly Xerez CD of Segunda División B and retiring in 2000.
+He returned home after one season, signing with Xerez CD of Segunda División B and retiring in 2000.

 After serving as general manager to the Andalusians for several seasons, Higuera switched to another modest club in 2009, Lorca Deportiva CF, also in that capacity.

 International career

-Higuera earned six caps for Spain, the first arriving on 15 January 1992 in a friendly match against Portugal where he replaced injured Emilio Butragueño early into the 0–0 draw in Torres Novas.
+Higuera earned six caps for Spain, the first arriving on 15 January 1992 in a friendly against Portugal where he replaced the injured Emilio Butragueño early into the 0–0 draw in Torres Novas.